 Finland: The Soviets continue occupying the Finnish port of Hanko, which is theirs for 30 years under the Moscow Peace Treaty.
 They rename it Hangö.
-The official hand-over is at midnight 22 March 1940.
+The official handover is at midnight on 22 March 1940.

 Romania: King Carol II vows to defend his country's borders.

 India: The Muslim League advocates splitting India into Muslim and Hindu countries.
-This is an idea which is highly controversial among other revolutionaries.
+This is an idea that is highly controversial among other revolutionaries.

 In the Battle of South Kwangsi, the Chinese 46th Army attacks the Japanese 22nd Army at Lingshan.